Iletee/mercury-overdrive/README.md

+## Mercury Overdrive
+A three.js 3D experience extragavanza in experimentation

 ## Running
 use the command
-http-server to run this on localhost:8080.
+npm run to run
 #Sources of stuff
 https://www.onemotion.com/drum-machine/